Learn the ways on how to go Agile in your software development.

 8. The company’s culture

-If a team is not organized around the product or other business objects or when the technology infrastructure is owned in more than one place – this is all about alignment.
 Agile assumes having cross-functional teams that support products.
-This is a simple expression of alignment that people get.
+It is a simple expression of alignment that people get.

 10. Emergent outcomes